Onemind-Services-LLC/cloudmydc-docs/docs/container/Container Types.md

 ---
-title: Container types
+title: Container Types
 slug: container-types
 sidebar_position: 1
 ---

-## Container Types and Use Cases

 The PaaS combines two types of containers in a single platform.
 These containerization technologies are oriented to solve different problems, but platform orchestration inherits benefits of both implementations.

-- **_[System Containers](/docs/platform-overview/system-container)_** - one of the oldest container types, which is quite similar to virtual machines.
+- **_[System Containers](/platform-overview/system-container)_** - one of the oldest container types, which is quite similar to virtual machines.
 It is a stateful, operating system centric solution that can run multiple processes.
 System containers are usually used for traditional or monolithic applications, as they allow to host architectures, tools, and configurations implemented for VMs.
 There are different implementations of system containers: LXC/LXD, OpenVZ/CloudMyDc, BSD jails, Linux vServer, and some others.
 The platform uses CloudMyDc solution.

-- **_[Application Containers](/docs/platform-overview/application-container)_** - a relatively new container type, which commonly runs a single process inside.
+- **_[Application Containers](/platform-overview/application-container)_** - a relatively new container type, which commonly runs a single process inside.
 It is a stateless microservice-centric solution that is easily scalable horizontally.
 Application containers are the most suitable for immutable and ephemeral infrastructures.
 Several application container implementations are available at the market: Docker, containerd, CRI-O, and some others.
 The platform utilizes Docker as the most widely adopted technology for application contains.

 <div style={{
     display:'flex',